xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

       * hit JSON view in the top right
       * Press copy next to the "Resource Id"
   * Then run `pulumi import azure-native:resources:ResourceGroup resource_group <id from above>`
+> The `resource_group` parameter here is the resources logical name - you can read more about this [in Pulumi's docs](https://www.pulumi.com/docs/troubleshooting/faq/#why-do-resource-names-have-random-hex-character-suffixes)
   * This will generate some code that can be copy-pasted into the `__main.py__` file
   * You should delete the existing code and replace with the imported code
 > Windows users may have better success using PowerShell, if using git-bash then all commands containing resource-ids need to be prepended with `MSYS_NO_PATHCONV=1`, as per [this known issue](https://stackoverflow.com/questions/54258996/git-bash-string-parameter-with-at-start-is-being-expanded-to-a-file-path).